"I realize that sounds rather wimpy."

 "There was something else I wanted more: to be smart.
 Not simply to do well in school, but to design beautiful rockets, or to write well, or to understand how to program computers."

-The painting years are the chapter Graham's admirers rarely discuss.
-They're also the most psychologically revealing.
+The painting years are the chapter Graham's admirers rarely discuss, and they're the most psychologically revealing.

 At Harvard, finishing his computer science PhD, he saw a painting on a wall and something shifted: